Independent Study

 Introduction

-College for Creative Studies adheres to the highest standards of academic integrity throughout the educational experience, in both academic writing and research and in studio work.
+College for Creative Studies adheres to the highest standards of academic integrity throughout a student’s educational experience, in both academic writing and research and in studio work.
 Students who violate the standards of academic integrity face serious disciplinary consequences, including letters documenting the incident in their permanent record, failure of the assignment, immediate course failure, and/or dismissal from the College.

 Faculty members have a responsibility to foster a culture of creative honesty, freedom, and intellectual expression for all students.
 Promoting and cultivating an environment of integrity reinforces that mandate and upholds the reputation of the College and its students.